 Why the "Bard"?
-It could be Shakespeare or Kesey; it could be Moliere or Saroyan, Mamet or Miller.
-The Bard is dedicated to the story, or more accurately, the narrative of the brand: the long, arcing, multi-faceted through-line that contains the stories, characters, drama, history and struggles of the brand.
+William Shakespeare revealed the complexities of the human experience like no other writer.
+He constructed his plays in a complex, multi-threaded structure that held "a mirror up to nature".
+The Bard of Brands is dedicated to the narrative of your brand: the long, arcing, multi-faceted through-line that contains the stories, characters, drama, history and struggles of the brand.
 It is multi-dimensional; it is epic and poetic.
 It can contain legend and myth but it always rooted in a truth.
 And for a brand, it must have an outcome: it must connect in order to sell.
 It is the basis of a sales and marketing strategy, not a result of them.
 Those are about the "what" and "how".
-The Bard is about the "why".
+The Bard of Brands is about the "why".

 From tales of ancient civilizations and heroes to homespun anecdotes from around the kitchen table, stories reveal our deepest meaning, dreams and longing in their telling.
 Stories move people to action, to take a stand, to right a wrong or to dig deeper.
 Stories motivate people.
 And for a small brand, stories are the foundations of their success.